Last reviewed: July 2026

 When a Cash Sale is the Safest Option

-• Lien Amount Nears Home Value: When outstanding mortgage debt, interest, and unpaid taxes approach the market value, paying agent commissions will force you to bring money to closing.
-A cash sale eliminates commissions, saving your cash.
+- Lien Amount Nears Home Value: When mortgage debt, interest, and unpaid taxes approach market value, commissions and seller costs can decide whether you bring money to closing.
+Compare a written cash offer against the net from listing before choosing.

 Pre-Foreclosure Options & How We Help